Knots to Miles per Hour

 How Many MPH in a Knot?

 One knot equals approximately 1.151 miles per hour.
 To convert knots to mph, multiply the knot value by 1.151.
 The knot is the standard speed unit in maritime navigation and aviation worldwide.
 If you are a boater checking marine weather forecasts, a pilot reading airspeed instruments, or a weather enthusiast tracking hurricanes, you encounter knots regularly.
-Understanding the knot-to-mph conversion is critical for safety β a "20 knot" wind means something quite different from "20 mph."
+Understanding the knot-to-mph conversion is critical for safety — a "20 knot" wind means something quite different from "20 mph."
 Since knots are about 15% faster than mph, underestimating wind or current speeds by ignoring the conversion could lead to dangerous situations on the water or in the air.
+The conversion is especially useful when public forecasts, road-style wind warnings, or news reports translate marine conditions into mph for general audiences.
+That makes it easier to connect formal nautical guidance with what non-mariners already understand.
+It is also helpful when comparing marine conditions with land-based storm guidance, since many emergency alerts aimed at the general public still use mph.
+That context matters during storms and coastal evacuations.

 How to Convert Knot to Mile per Hour